recurly/recurly-client-ruby/README.md

 ## Reference Documentation

-Getting Started Guide and reference documentation can be found on [rubydoc.info](https://www.rubydoc.info/github/recurly/recurly-client-ruby/).
+Getting Started Guide and reference tdocumentation can be found on [rubydoc.info](https://www.rubydoc.info/github/recurly/recurly-client-ruby/).

-### Contributing
+## Contributing

 Please see our [Contributing Guide](CONTRIBUTING.md).